Kell Brook: Retirement

-Outside of boxing
+Comeback in 2025

+In 2025, former trainer Dominic Ingle told Boxing King Media that Brook had been approached and offered a sum of money to fight for Bare-Knuckle Fighting Championship.

+On 20 October 2025, Brook announced that he would make his ring return in honour of Ricky Hatton.
+The fight was scheduled to take place on 13 February 2026 at The Agenda in Dubai Media City, against Eisa Al Dah.
+Al Dah was originally scheduled to be Hatton's comeback opponent in December 2025.
+The event will celebrate Hatton's legacy and support the newly established Ricky Hatton Foundation.
+The undercard was to feature UAE residents versus Manchester fighters.

+Personal life

 Brook has been involved in two stabbing incidents, the first in Sheffield in 2007.
-Secondly, on 4 September 2014, whilst on holiday with his pregnant wife in Tenerife, Brook was stabbed in the leg, in what he said was an unprovoked attack.
+Secondly, on 4 September 2014, while on holiday with his pregnant wife in Tenerife, Brook was stabbed in the leg, in what he said was an unprovoked attack.
 The incident took place around 2 a.m. local time at Golf del Sur in San Miguel de Abona.
 A spokeswoman stated that he had lost a lot of blood.
 There were no immediate arrests.
 It was later reported that Brook had been stabbed three times in the leg and once in the arm.
-Brook spoke about the attack whilst in hospital, "I was out enjoying a night out before returning home to the UK when I was the victim of an unprovoked attack.
+Brook spoke about the attack while in hospital, "I was out enjoying a night out before returning home to the UK when I was the victim of an unprovoked attack.
 I’m devastated right now after being on such a high having achieved my dream of becoming world champion in Los Angeles last month.
 This is obviously a major setback.
 I want to thank everyone for their support and ask for privacy for myself and my family at this time.
 Make no mistake – I will be back."

+Brook is in a relationship with fellow former world champion boxer Ebanie Bridges and she gave birth to their first child Ezerra Ray Brook on 20 February 2025.
+They live together in Dore.